seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-2.md

 #### Pre-requisites for this task

-An Azure account, a resource group and an Azure SQL Database (Complete Exercie 1).
+An Azure account, a resource group and an Azure SQL Database (Complete Exercise 1).

 #### Steps: